 Outdoor Hay Racks

-If you have an outdoor rabbit, you will want to attach your hay feeder somewhere in their indoor space if possible.
-This is usually a small shed or hutch.
+If you have an outdoor rabbit, you will want to attach your hay feeder somewhere in their indoor space if possible, in order to keep the hay dry.
+For most rabbit houses, this is usually a small shed or hutch.
 If this is not a possibility, there are covered hay racks that can keep your rabbit’s hay dry.
 These can either be purchased or made.
-Something as simple as a small stool or table can be placed over the hay feeder to protect it from the elements.
+Something as simple as a small stool or table can be placed over the hay feeder to protect it from the worst of the elements.

 What Makes a Good Rabbit Hay Feeder